dkruyt/ginlong-scraper/README.md

-# ginlong-scraper
+# ginlong-solis-api-connector

-Scrapes PV statistics from the Ginlong monitor pages and outputs it to influxdb, pvoutput or mqtt.
+Fetches API data from Solis Cloud API and outputs it to influxdb, pvoutput or mqtt.
+Based on [ginlong-scraper by dkruyt](https://github.com/dkruyt/ginlong-scraper).

 https://hub.docker.com/repository/docker/dkruyt/ginlong-scraper